top of page

 Can we learn to empathize?

-His empathy farming work is growing into a blog and a book … and cultivating a network of people as concerned with empathy as he is.
+His Empathy Farming work is growing into a blog and a book … and cultivating a network of people as concerned with empathy as he is.

 Want to know more?